 - Improve your posture and back muscle strength.

-- Convenience and versatile
+- Convenient and versatile

-- Many variations for maximum effect
+- Many variations

 we will go through each point in detail below.

-Compound exercises for a full workout
+Compound Exercises for a Full Workout

 An exercise using more than one muscle group or joints at the same time are called compound exercises.
 Compound exercises use a maximum amount of muscle fibers and will help you gain muscle mass rapidly.

-During a pull-up exercise, you will use and work all the back, chest, arms and shoulder muscles, as well as your abdominals at the same time.
+During a pull-up exercise, you will use and work all the back, chest, arms, and shoulder muscles, as well as your abdominals at the same time.

-Strengthen your grip
+Strengthen your Grip

 The pull-up exercise helps you to develop strong and powerful forearms, as well as improve your finger and hand strength.